hsouri/deep-image-prior/README.md

- # Deep Learning Based Denoiser for ImagesRendered by Monte Carlo Sampling
+ # Deep Learning Based Denoiser for Images Rendered by Monte Carlo Sampling

  Note: The code is forked from https://dmitryulyanov.github.io/deep_image_prior.
 Please follow the instructions given in the link for installation and details of the code.